 About me

-I am a PhD candidate and Frontera fellow at the Astronomy Department at The University of Arizona in Tucson (AZ).
-I work with Vasilis Paschalidis on various topics in gravitational physics.
-I use and extend the Einstein Toolkit to perform dynamical-spacetime simulations.
-You can find more details about me in the More about me page, and more about what I do in my Research page.
+My background is computational physics.
+I obtained my PhD at the Astronomy Department at The University of Arizona, where I was a NASA Future Investigator for Space Sciences and a Frontera Fellow.
+I worked with Vasilis Paschalidis on various topics in gravitational physics.
+My research was awarded the 2024 Nicholas Metropolis Award for Outstanding Doctoral Thesis Work in Computational Physics.
+You can find more details about me in the More about me page, and more about my past Research page.

 Quick links